 Now that the FDA has approved the COVID-19 Vaccine for children the age of 12 or older.
 Some co-parenting and divorced parents are facing a new challenge, the COVID-19 vaccine.
 What happens when one parent wants to vaccinate and the other doesn’t?
-How can co-parenting and divorced parents in Texas come to an agreement?
+How can the covid-19 vaccine and co-parenting in Texas coincide if you can’t come to an agreement?

 Many parents are concerned with the risk of vaccinating their young children and would like to wait for further studies.
 However, they fell torn because they know it risks of their children getting COVID-19 while going to school, hanging out with friends, doing extra circular activities, and traveling.